wrsmA/uDesktopMascot/README_EN.md

 <details>

-<summary>Voice & BGM</summary>
+<summary>Voice and BGM</summary>
-* Loads and plays audio files placed under SteamingAssets/Voice/.
+* It loads and plays audio files placed in SteamingAssets/Voice/.
 If there are multiple files, it plays them randomly.
-  * The audio played on click is loaded from sound files placed in StreamingAssets/Voice/Click/.
+  * The audio played on click is loaded from audio files placed in StreamingAssets/Voice/Click/.
-* Loads and plays music files placed under StreamingAssets/BGM/.
+* It loads and plays music files placed in SteamingAssets/BGM/.
 If there are multiple files, it plays them randomly.
 * Default voice for the character:
-  * The default voice uses sound from [COEIROINK: Tsukuyomi-chan](https://coeiroink.com/character/audio-character/tsukuyomi-chan).
+  * The default voice uses audio from [COEIROINK: Tsukuyomi-chan](https://coeiroink.com/character/audio-character/tsukuyomi-chan).
-  * It plays at app launch, app exit, and on clicks.
+  * It is played on application start, exit, and click events.

 </details>

 <details>

-<summary>Application Settings via Text Files</summary>
+<summary>Application Settings via Text File</summary>
-You can change the application settings using the application_settings.txt file.
+You can change the application settings through the application_settings.txt file.

 The structure of the settings file is as follows: